QT-Zhu/Eagle_System/README.md

 ## What's Next

-- [ ] Replace current object detection reults with better ones
+- [x] Replace current object detection reults with better ones
 - [ ] Refine the code
 - [ ] Better GUI design
 - [ ] Complete personal mode

+## Acknowledgement

+Sincere tribute to all memebers that have contributed to this repo (names not listed in order): *Haoran Cui*, *Yumin Zheng*, *Qingtian Zhu*, *Xi Xia*, *Xingyi Li*.

+Additional, tribute to members having contributed to the dataset used to train object detection algorithms which is absent in the officially published dataset (names not listed in order): *Jingjing Wei*, *Kai Kang*, *Zhaofeng Wang*, *Yijian Liu*, *Wenqian Cui*.